muhammethocaoglu/ing-hubs-case/README.md

 ./mvnw spring-boot:run

-APIs can be tested using postman collection src/main/resources
+APIs can be tested using postman collection in  src/main/resources